The hostname is basically your computer’s name. It can be used to identify and communicate your system on the same network.

 A hostname is a name assigned to a “host” i.e. a computer on a network.
 The hostname is basically just your computer’s name.
 It’s used to identify your computer on the network.

 You can see the hostname in the terminal using the hostname command.

-As you can see in the above screenshot, the username is abhishek while the hostname is istfoss-notes.
+As you can see in the above screenshot, the username is abhishek while the hostname is itsfoss.

 When you install Ubuntu, it asks you to choose a name for your computer.
 That’s the “hostname” for your system.

-If at any point of the time you feel like your computer doesn’t have a fancy or relavant name, you can easily change the hostname in Linux.
+If at any point in time you feel like your computer doesn’t have a fancy or relevant name, you can easily change the hostname in Linux.

 Note that you shouldn’t use the same hostname on two different computers on the same network, as this can cause problems.
 This hostname is supposed to uniquely identify a computer on a network.

 There are two ways to change the hostname in Ubuntu:

 Change hostname in Ubuntu & other Linux using command line